 xxxxxxxxxx

 As always, my dear, you trigger me countless and catapult me through time and various dimensions.
 Just because I’m so madly close to you.
 Or imagine it to be.
 Or want to be.
 So now, I’d like to share stuff with you.
-As of today, sitting in my Tiny while you are in Portugal, I don’t know if I’ll ever gonna share it.
-But, there’s a convolut of things, thoughts and feelings emerging anyway that is there for you to grab.
+As of today, sitting in my Tiny House in the forest at a lake in Berlin while you are in Portugal, I don’t know if I’ll ever gonna share it.
+But, there’s a myriad of things, thoughts and feelings emerging anyway that is there to grab.
 Pick and choose.
 What better can it be, when it focuses on music and takes the very sounds to remember events, days, happenings, love, rain, sun and all in between.
 It’s an opportunity for you to sneak peek into my past.
 Which is not only my past but the one of someone from a different generation, with many different locations and a rationale on life that wants to be shared.
 But it’s only an offer.
-I will never hassle you again as I did with the podcast idea.
+I will never hassle you again as I did with that silly podcast idea...

-You’ll have two CDs, one for the time before 2001, because as you said “we come from different times and have different approaches to music.”
-In my understanding, that sums up much of my “growing into music and with music” at a time you either a.) weren’t around, b.) lived in a different system and c.) grew up within the “peace dividend” which I totally missed due to the 90s being my “workaholic decade”.
+You'll see the break before and after 9/11, because as you said “we come from different times and have different approaches to music.”
+In my understanding, that sums up much of my “growing into music and with music” at a time you either a.) weren’t around (The famous East-German saying of "Da warst du noch Quark im Schaufenster" b.) lived in a different system and c.) grew up within the “peace dividend” which I totally missed due to the 90s being my “workaholic decade”.

 Overall, it might well be that it is that “peace dividend” and its impact that attracts me to the Millenial generation and that ever after the first Breaking the Ice expedition (2003/4) has made me to love and work with people of your age group: After the Boomers harvesting the post-war wealth and growth, the GenX got left out: no jobs (Boomers where mentally and physically the first “fit” generation of the century, declaring there “50 is the new 30”), disillusioned by the boomers consumption attitude - not because of political reasons but rather because they didn’t have the means to establish their own consumption.
 So they went down the roads of an emerging either apolitical punk/skinhead/ska/popper movement or engaged politically towards a framework of eurocommunism or socialism.
-I did the latter, becoming a member of Sozialistische Jugend - Die Falken, running a local group together with Peter Feldmann, who would later become Lord Mayor of Frankfurt.
-Lots to add here (e.g. the cynics, but there’s always a part of society cynical enough to make a living through that), but I really don’t want to overstretch your time.
+I did the latter, becoming a member of Sozialistische Jugend - Die Falken, running a local group together with Peter Feldmann, who had been Schulsprecher when I was Klassensprecher and would later become the most ridiculous Lord Mayor Frankfurt ever had.
+Lots of boring stuff to add here, but I really don’t want to overstretch your time.

 Key is: Millenials are great to work with, because they never suffered the dogmatic schizm the GenXers had to deal with.
 Most of them keep their minds open, have no time for cynicism and have an appreciative discussion culture.
 They manage to distance themselves from the Boomers, although of course they will inherit the fortunes the boomers accumulated.
 Also, they experienced the “peace dividend” of the 90s without any strings attached, no major drug abuse, the youth smoking rate dropped by 50%, they had harmless raves that ended in the wee hours, teeny bopper bands like Pulp, Happy Mondays and Stone Roses, no AIDS-problem, not even Acid Rain.
 Or, to put it differently: Kurt Cobain’s suicide didn’t shock them half as it shocked us, they happily danced to teen spirit.